Franklin Morales: Kansas City Royals

-Morales signed a minor league deal with the Kansas City Royals on February 19, 2015 and made the team out of spring training.
+Morales signed a minor league contract with the Kansas City Royals on February 19, 2015 and made the team out of spring training.
 He got his first win with the team on April 19, throwing the final two pitches of an at bat to Brett Lawrie after Kelvin Herrera was ejected for throwing at Lawrie.
-Morales finished the 2015 season with a 3.18 ERA and a 4-2 record in 67 relief appearances.
+Morales finished the 2015 season with a 3.18 ERA, 41 strikeouts, and a 4-2 record in 67 relief appearances.
 With the Royals finishing the season 95-67, the team clinched the AL Central and eventually won the 2015 World Series against the New York Mets, their first championship in 30 years.
 It was the second championship Morales won in his career.

-Milwaukee Brewers

-On March 4, 2016, Morales signed a minor league deal with the Milwaukee Brewers with an invitation to spring training.
-He was released on March 28.

 Toronto Blue Jays

+On March 4, 2016, Morales signed a minor league contract with the Milwaukee Brewers that included an invitation to spring training.
+He was released prior to the start of the season on March 28.

 On April 2, 2016, Morales signed a one-year, $2 million contract with the Toronto Blue Jays.
 After making two appearances for the Blue Jays, Morales was placed on the 15-day disabled list with shoulder fatigue.
 He was later transferred to the 60-day disabled list.
 Morales began a rehab assignment in June, and on July 22, was activated by the Blue Jays.
 On August 1, Morales was designated for assignment.
 He was released by the Blue Jays on August 9.

 Acereros de Monclova

-On June 22, 2017, Morales signed with the Acereros de Monclova of the Mexican Baseball League.
-He became a free agent after the 2017 season.
+On June 22, 2017, Morales signed with the Acereros de Monclova of the Mexican League.
+In 8 games (6 starts) for Monclova, he compiled a 6-0 record and 1.62 ERA with 27 strikeouts over 39 innings of work.
+Morales became a free agent after the season.

+On February 9, 2024, after six years of inactivity Morales signed with the Toros de Tijuana of the Mexican League; however, the signing was never made official, and Morales remained a free agent.